vessels-tech/papers/mywell/2018-02-06-trip-summary.md

 Since the first MyWell field trials, the 3G/4G network coverage has improved, making it easier to use in the field.
 Neverthless, the ability to save readings offline was still important, and was a key feature to both BJs and researchers.

 Unfortunately, the MyWell SMS provider had stopped working only days earlier - and since we were in a holiday period in India, we were not able to get this working on the day.
-We were still able to demonstrate MyWell's features over SMS to the BJs, but we were not able to demonstrate a full end to end test.
+We were still able to demonstrate MyWell's features over SMS to the BJs, but we were not able to run a full end to end test.

 There were a number of different coding schemes being used across the MARVI project to identify wells, checkdams and raingauges - which added another hurdle to the BJs.